1. Althensensors

 2. Projects

-3. Pressure Sensors for the Delft Hyperloop braking system
+3. Pressure sensors for the Delft Hyperloop braking system

 case study Railway | Test & Measurement Solutions

-Pressure Sensors for the Delft Hyperloop braking system
+Pressure sensors for the Delft Hyperloop braking system

 Discover this project

 In 2019 the Dutch Delft Hyperloop student team has once again competed in the SpaceX Hyperloop Pod Competition.
-Pressure Sensors offered the team real time information about the pressure within the pneumatic actuation system both during the final run as well as during various leak tests.
+Pressure sensors offered the team real time information about the pressure within the pneumatic actuation system both during the final run as well as during various leak tests.
 The sensors measure the pressure in the braking system and constantly recalculate the braking distance.

 Zero margin for error in the braking system